r6mez/Hogwarts-For-Programming/README.md

    composer install
    ```

-3. Set up the database:
+3. Set up the database: run queries in `schema/schema.sql` and to populate database run `schema/query.sql`, and to view database settings head to `config/config.php`.
-   - Create a new database named `hogwarts`.
-   - Update the database credentials in `config/config.php` if necessary.
-   - Import the schema:
-     ```bash
-     mysql -u <username> -p hogwarts < Schema/Schema.sql
-     ```

 4. Start the development server:
    ```bash